 Liquid deicing and in some cases, salt, is applied on bridges, arterial intersections, school zones, specific hillsides and at critical intersections when snow, ice or frost is predicted.
 When ice begins to accumulate on the roadway, solid granular deicer is utilized.
 Granular deicer may also be used on arterial streets if conditions warrant.
 Deicer is generally not applied to residential streets on the valley floor except at controlled intersections and in selected problem areas.

-When the snow starts to fall, the City of Spokane Valley crew goes into action.
-The primary routes — which include main arterials, critical intersections and hillsides— are plowed whenever there is accumulation.
+When the snow starts to fall, city road crews go into action.
+Primary travel routes — which include main arterial streets, critical intersections and hillside roads — are plowed whenever there is snow accumulation.

 Find answers to frequently asked questions about plowing and snow removal.